 Wanted for both fishing and eating

-While a member of the Scombridae family, the wahoo is neither a tuna nor a mackerel nor a bonito.
+While a member of the Scombridae family, the wahoo fish is neither a tuna nor a mackerel nor a bonito.
 Yet, this splendid blue and silver fish is prized both for its ability to put up a fight when it’s hooked and for the sweet taste of its firm, white flesh, which can be a little pricey at the fish store.
-Though it can be caught in great numbers through commercial fishing, its prodigious reproductive rate probably keeps this popular fish off the endangered list.
+Though it can be caught in great numbers through commercial fishing, its prodigious reproductive rate probably keeps the popular wahoo fish off the endangered list.

-Five Amazing Facts About the Wahoo
+Five Amazing Facts About the Wahoo Fish

 Here are five amazing facts about the wahoo fish: